 To avoid a repetition of this problem, Plaintiffs’ attorneys are adjured to read the Van Stelton decision.
 In addition, they are ordered to comply with the Federal Rules of Civil Procedure and conform their behavior in future depositions to those rules.Magistrate Judge Mark A. Roberts’ Order, Docket No. 119. p.
 6.

 At this juncture, I decline to appoint counsel because Plaintiffs have represented that independent counsel has been retained to represent the employees.
 As I stated at the hearing, a lawyer admitted to practice in Iowa should be aware of his or her obligations under Rule 32:1.8(f)(2) of the Rules of Professional Conduct, which requires independence of professional judgment on behalf of a client, even if someone else is paying for those services.
 As I intended to convey at the hearing, if concerns arise about the exercise of independent judgment by the attorney replacing Mr. Allen, I may reconsider the necessity of appointing counsel.Magistrate Judge Mark A. Roberts’ Order,Docket No. 119., p.
 6-7.

-Remember every jurisdiction has their own rules.
+Remember every jurisdiction has its own rules.
 So while the rules are similar to the ABA’s Model Rules of Professional Conduct, there may be slight differences.

 Here are Iowa’s Rules of Professional Conduct.
 You can cross reference them with the ABA’s model rules to see what I mean.